How Does Menopause Affect My Sleep?

 Medication and Therapies

-Some selective serotonin reuptake inhibitors (SSRIs) have been shown to help with sleep symptoms in menopausal women.
+Some selective serotonin reuptake inhibitors (SSRIs) have been shown to help with sleep symptoms in menopausal people.
 Hormone replacement therapies can improve sleep quality, though few objective differences in sleep have been observed with their use, and the detrimental effects of hormone therapy can outweigh any benefit.
 Alternative therapies like acupuncture can also be helpful.
 Speak with your doctor about what might be right for you.

 As for over-the-counter sleep aids?
 While occasional use isn’t harmful, it’s also important to make lifestyle changes that enhance sleep, like winding down an hour before bedtime, going to bed at the same time every night and not watching television or using an electronic device before dozing off.

-“Just as we recommend that kids have a regular bedtime and wake time, trying to do that as an adult also helps your body know when it's time to go to bed,” Pien says.
+Just as pediatricians recommend a regular bedtime and wake time for children, keeping regular sleep hours as an adult helps your body know when it's time to go to bed.

 Sign Up for Our Free Newsletter